kezizhou/golfathonWebApp/README.md

     * The charConvert() function was created to guard against XSS attacks, and converts special characters to HTML entities anytime user input is output to the page.
 * Enhancements:
     * A 60 minute session timeout was added to the admin page, which automatically redirects the user back to login.php along with a timeout message upon expiration.
+    * Adjustments were made to the navigation bar and tables to accomodate mobile devices

 ### Demonstration
 Default Page: